Sorting with Teams: Model

 \section{Model}

-We study an economy in which agents with heterogeneous skills choose their firm and coworker to work with.
-This is a static assignment problem extended to incorporate the sorting of two workers to each firm.
-Our setup results in a sorting problem between two workers with each firm for a submodular production technology.
-In this section, we set this problem as a Monge-Kantorovich multimarginal optimal transport problem.
+We study an economy in which agents with heterogeneous skills choose their firm and coworkers to work with.
+This is an assignment problem extended to incorporate multiple workers in each firm.
+Our setup results in a sorting problem between multiple workers with each firm for a submodular production technology.